taskforcesh/bullmq/docs/gitbook/guide/jobs/getters.md

 // Returns an object like this { wait: number, completed: number, failed: number }
 ```

-The available status are: _completed, failed, delayed, active, wait, paused_ and _repeat._
+The available status are: _completed, failed, delayed, active, wait, waiting-children, prioritized, _paused_ and _repeat._

 #### Get Jobs